ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/hyper-v.md

 Pick one alternative, you don't need to do both.

-## Enable Hyper-V using Control Panel
+## How to enable Hyper-V using Control Panel?

 1. Click the Windows button, find and open the Control Panel